A Journal for Jordan

 A Journal for Jordan is a 2021 American romantic drama film directed and co-produced by Denzel Washington from a screenplay written by Virgil Williams, based on the memoir A Journal for Jordan: A Story of Love and Honor by Dana Canedy.
 The film stars Michael B. Jordan (who also co-produced the film) and Chanté Adams in the lead roles, along with Jalon Christian, Robert Wisdom, and Tamara Tunie in supporting roles.

 The film was released by Sony Pictures Releasing, through the Columbia Pictures banner, on December 25, 2021.
-It received mixed-to-negative reviews from critics and was a box office bomb.
+It received mixed reviews from critics and was a box office bomb.

 Plot

 Based on a true story, while 1st Sergeant Charles Monroe King is deployed in Iraq, he keeps a journal of love and advice for his infant son.
 Sharing this journal with her son, his fiancée, Dana Canedy reflects on her unlikely yet powerful romantic relationship with King.